-Describe current conditions that include specific impacts that are being experienced under drought conditions.
-This should include either overall acreage and type of crops grown in the affected area, or number and type of livestock impacted.
+Describe current conditions including specific impacts from drought conditions.
+This should include either overall acreage and type of crops grown in the affected area, or the number and type of livestock impacted.
 Estimate anticipated amount of water shortage both as an instantaneous rate and total volume.
 Estimate anticipated economic losses projected due to the water supply shortage, both short-term and long-term.
 Describe any conservation actions already taken and any planned actions to reduce the impact of the drought.

-Benefits should be clearly stated in terms of the amount of water that will be obtained, and the quantity of benefit (acreage, crop type, number of livestock, etc.) that you anticipate being achieved with the project.
+Please state benefits in terms of the amount of water that will be obtained, and the quantity of benefit (acreage, crop type, number of livestock, etc.) that you anticipate being achieved with the project.
 If the full economic losses projected are not being addressed through the project, estimate the economic benefits from the project and identify the losses not addressed.